canonical/kernel-docs/docs/reference/upload-rights.rst

 vote regarding your membership will be taken.

-As part of the interview you will be asked to briefly introduce yourself, so please prepare a 2-3 line introduction beforehand to speed up the process.
+As part of the interview you will be asked to briefly introduce yourself, so prepare a 2-3 line introduction beforehand to speed up the process.
 Only existing members of the ubuntu-kernel-uploaders team are allowed to vote.
 An applicant must receive a minimum of 3 Ack's in order to be added to the team.